JuliaData/DataFramesMeta.jl/docs/src/index.md

 !!! note

     Newer versions of DataFrames.jl support the operators `Between`, `All`, `Cols`, and `Not` when selecting and transforming columns.
-DataFramesMeta.jl does not currently support this syntax.
+DataFramesMeta does not currently support this syntax.

 ## `@select`